terraform-google-modules/terraform-google-slo/docs/upgrading_to_slo_generator_v3.md

 4. Run `terraform destroy` on the old Terraform config.

-5. Import the existing data into the new BigQuery dataset.
+5. Import the existing JSON data into the new BigQuery dataset, see [here](https://cloud.google.com/bigquery/docs/loading-data-cloud-storage-json).